-Source: Medicines Patent Pool, up to date as of October 3, 2022
+Source: Medicines Patent Pool, up to date as of October 17, 2022

 While both the treatment and diagnostic pillars of ACT-A remain underfunded, scaling up access to test-and-treat capabilities is a challenge.
 A joint initiative between USAID, UNITAID, and other multilateral organizations will support LMICs in building robust test-and-treat capabilities within their health systems.
 Pfizer and Merck's supply forecasts for 2022 remain the same, and the demand for generic therapeutic options is weak given the current prices of oral therapeutics.
 The Clinton Health Access Initiative (CHAI) has put ceiling price commitments in place to provide generic Paxlovid for under \$25 USD per treatment course.
 Further regulatory support is needed from the US FDA and WHO to speed up the availability of affordable, quality assured generics.
+Existing test-and-treat strategies built by the Global Fund, PEPFAR, and the US President's Malaria Initiative (PMI) to address malaria, HIV/AIDS and other infectious diseases provide instructive examples and could be leveraged to increase access to COVID treatments.
+For more analysis and recommendations on how to improve access to oral therapeutics for COVID, see our recent report Pills to People.